 SUPPORTING THE ROOT NAME SERVER SYSTEM Root name servers are a vital part of the Internet: they are the first step in translating domain names into the IP addresses that are used in communication between Internet hosts.
 Globally, there are 13 root name servers, supported by hundreds of root server instances.
 These instances improve network reliability and response times for users, and are an important factor in maintaining a robust and secure Internet.
-The RIRs support the deployment of root name server instances, particularly in developing economies, through funding and technical support.
 MAP OF RIR-OPERATED OR SUPPORTED ROOT NAME SERVER INSTANCES